Professional wrestling aerial techniques: Diving double axe handle

 Also known as diving axe handle, diving double axe handle smash, or diving double sledge, this is accomplished by jumping from the top turnbuckle to the mat or floor and striking the opponent with two fists held together in the fashion of holding an axe.
 This is usually done on a standing or rising opponent.
 A common variation sees the wrestler standing over the top rope, facing away from the ring.
 From this point, the wrestler jumps, twisting to face inside of the ring, and quickly clutching both fists together to strike the double axe handle.
-Used by Randy Savage.
+This move was popularized by Randy Savage.

 Diving drops

 Diving leg drop

 Also called guillotine leg drop, this move sees a wrestler jumping from a raised platform landing the bottom side of one leg across the opponent's throat or chest.
-This move was used as the finisher of former WWE wrestler Fandango calling this move The Last Dance.
+This move was popularized in the 1990s by the famed luchador, Psicosis.
+In the present day, this move is used as the finisher of TNA wrestler Johnny Dango Curtis (JDC), formerly known as Johnny Curtis and Fandango in WWE, calling this move Down and Dirty (formerly known as the Last Dance).

 Moonsault leg drop

 This variation sees the wrestler performing a moonsault but instead of landing on the opponent in a splash position, the wrestler continues the rotation to drive a leg across the downed opponent.
-2 Cold Scorpio uses this move as a signature called Drop The Bomb.
+2 Cold Scorpio popularized this move as a signature called Drop The Bomb.
+Independent wrestler Ruckus has also used this as an occasional move.